 Apply social theories to analyze current or historical topics or events.

 Differentiate social research and social research methods from other research models.

-Evalute current social research.
+Evaluate current social research.

-describe the role that culture plays in affecting group as well as individual behaviors.
+Describe the role that culture plays in affecting group as well as individual behaviors.

 Difference between Sociology and the other social sciences.